Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 but here the effects were almost entirely observed for VEP features at visit-3 (10/10 propionate and 7/8 butyrate associations).
-Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features, possibly reflecting their known association with myelination pathways.
+Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features, possibly reflecting their known association with myelination pathways, possibly reflecting their known association with myelination pathways.

 Finally, menaquinone (Vitamin K2) metabolism genes followed a similar pattern to the SCFAs in that genes from visit-1 and visit-2 were largely associated with future VEP features at visit-3 (8/9 menaquinone associations).
-This indicates persistent associations of this early microbiome gene set with individual differences in VEP features early in the second year of life.
-It is possible that extrinsic factors related to development mutually influence both the gut microbiome and neural development, though we additionally tested whether VEP features were associated with microbial metabolism at a future visit,
+This indicates persistent associations of this early microbiome gene set with individual differences in VEP features early in the second year of life.It is possible that extrinsic factors related to development mutually influence both the gut microbiome and neural development, though we additionally tested whether VEP features were associated with microbial metabolism at a future visit,